"Wonsoo," Secretary Liu called for his great-nephew.

 "That's a 'young' Mage, is it?"
 Gwen looked over at Petra

-Her opponent looked nothing like any of the clean-shaven young men she had met so far.
+Her opponent looked nothing like the clean-shaven young men she had met.
 The Chinese, particularly the Southerners, favoured sharp brows and intense eyes with clean-shaven faces.

 Was she going to fight a hobo now?